Earn College Credit

 College in the High School Program

 The College in High School (CHS) program allows high school students to take college classes while enrolled at CPACTC during the regular school day.
 Students who are eligible to take College in the High School courses can earn credits toward high school graduation and credits towards a college degree at the same time.
-Harrisburg Area Community College or Pennsylvania College of Technology assesses and approves CPACTC instructors to teach these courses.
-HACC or Penn College awards college credits to students who complete the courses with a passing grade and all credits are eligible to transfer to other colleges and universities depending on agreements with those schools.
+Depending on the program, participating colleges and universities include HACC, Pennsylvania College of Technology (Penn College), and Harrisburg University (HU).
+The courses are taught by CPACTC instructors, who have been approved by the college/university to teach these courses.
+HACC, Penn College and Harrisburg University award college credits and a college transcript to students who complete the courses with a passing grade.
+These credits are often eligible to transfer to to other colleges and universities that a student may attend.
 For College in the High School course details go to www.cpatech.org.

 - Achieve a score of “Advanced” or “Competent” on the NOCTI exam

-- Successfully complete all tasks on the Program of Study task list – requires all three years of a program.
+- Successfully complete all tasks on the Program of Study task list (generally requires student to complete all three years of a program)

 Suggested Course Sequence by the Pennsylvania Department of Education for Programs of Study for Students Enrolled in Career and Technical Programs: